Pearlgin’s Story

 Our social inclusion programme aims to build friendships and reduce the extreme isolation faced by LGBTQI refugees, to strengthen communities where networks are fragile.

-We currently deliver social inclusion activities in London, Birmingham and Leeds.
+We currently deliver social inclusion activities in London, Birmingham, Leeds and Cardiff.

 Please note that there is often a limit on the number of people that can attend the social inclusion sessions.
-Please email our social inclusion team at [email protected] to sign up to the activities, for more information and to receive details of future sessions in your area.
+Please email our social inclusion team at [email protected] to organise an induction session to allow you to sign up to the activities, for more information and to receive details of future sessions in your area.

 For LGBTQI refugees and asylum seekers to come along for a coffee and chat, we can make an appointment for you.
 This service does not give legal asylum advice but does provide emotional support while going through the asylum process.